 Core functionality

-This section describes the different actions clients (or tenants) can do with the lakehouse and how data altering affects other dependencies under the hood.
-Applications like OpenAleph, investigraph or memorious (and your own applications or extensions) are called Tenants in this section.
+This section describes the actions that clients (or tenants) can perform against the lakehouse and the side effects each action triggers under the hood.
+Applications like OpenAleph, investigraph or memorious (and your own applications or extensions) are tenants in this sense.
 The lakehouse itself is its own tenant, too.

 Warning